HobnobMancer/cazomevolve/docs/source/seqdiversity/seqdivusage.rst

 Use the functions from the ``cazomevolve.seq_diversity.explore`` submodule in a Python script or jupyter notebook to visualise and interrogate the sequence diversity data.

-More inforamtion can be found on the `Explore sequence diversity in CAZy families`_. page
+More inforamtion can be found on the :ref:`explore sequence diversity in CAZy families`_. page

 An example jupyter notebook can be found `here <www.google.co.uk>`_ and which can be used as a template.